zkan/intro-to-machine-learning/README.md

 Alternatively, check [Installing scikit-learn](http://scikit-learn.org/dev/install.html) out.
 It provides a good instruction to get scikit-learn installed in different ways.

 I also provide a `Vagrantfile` with a bootstrap script in case someone wants to try on an Ubuntu box.
+However, please note that the Vagrant box doesn't support any graphic stuff, so you'll need to remove or comment the code being used to generate the plots before run the code.